Translation, Knowledge, and Culture – On Freudian Psychoanalysis and Vilém Flusser’s Translation Theories

 Language (as the symbolic) was for Freud the key to a new clinical method that enabled a new understanding and treatment of an affliction that befell body and soul.
 In his masterpiece The Interpretation of Dreams, Freud describes psychoanalysis as a translation between systems: between the unconscious and the conscious.
 Flusser, the migratory thinker, wrote his first book Language and Reality in Portuguese even though German was his first language.
 In so doing, he tried to show how one becomes influenced and limited by one’s mother tongue in terms of worldview, modes of thinking, and possibilities of expression.
 For him, translation (including self-translation) was a powerful tool for overcoming philosophic and linguistic borders.

-Through a combined close reading of both authors’ texts, this project investigates the capabilities and limitations of translation in developing knowledge between cultures in fields both scientific as well as philosophic and literary.
+Through a combined close reading of both authors’ texts, this project investigated the capabilities and limitations of translation in developing knowledge between cultures in fields both scientific as well as philosophic and literary.